deye9/node-multi-tenant/README.md

 };
 ```

-2. Please call the tenantsInit() on your app init as it modifies your connection to create an array of connections.
+2. Please call the tenantsInit() in your app init / startup module, as it modifies your connection to create an array of connections.
 Your main connection can be accessed via db['default'].
 Child connections will have the uuid passed to the db array for them to be available.

 ## Overview